Homeopathy: Regulation

 Some homeopathic treatment is covered by the public health service of several European countries, including Scotland, and Luxembourg.
-It used to be covered in France until 2021.
+It was covered in France until 2021.
 In other countries, such as Belgium, homeopathy is not covered.
-In Austria, the public health service requires scientific proof of effectiveness in order to reimburse medical treatments and homeopathy is listed as not reimbursable, but exceptions can be made; private health insurance policies sometimes include homeopathic treatments.
+In Austria, the public health service requires scientific proof of effectiveness in order to reimburse medical treatments; homeopathy is listed as not reimbursable, but exceptions can be made, and private health insurance policies sometimes include homeopathic treatments.
 In 2018, Austria's Medical University of Vienna stopped teaching homeopathy.
 The Swiss government withdrew coverage of homeopathy and four other complementary treatments in 2005, stating that they did not meet efficacy and cost-effectiveness criteria, but following a referendum in 2009 the five therapies were reinstated for a further 6-year trial period.
-In Germany, homeopathic treatments are covered by 70 percent of government medical plans, and available in almost every pharmacy.
+In Germany, as of 2020, homeopathic treatments were covered by 70 percent of government medical plans, and available in almost every pharmacy.
 In January 2024, German health minister Karl Lauterbach announced plans to withdraw all statutory health insurance coverage for homeopathic and anthroposophic treatments, citing a lack of scientific evidence for their efficacy.

 The English NHS recommended against prescribing homeopathic preparations in 2017.
-In 2018, prescriptions worth £55,000 were written in defiance of the guidelines, representing less than 0.001% of the total NHS prescribing budget.
+In 2018, prescriptions worth £55,000 (less than 0.001% of the total NHS prescribing budget) were issued in defiance of the guidelines.
 In 2016 the UK's Committee of Advertising Practice compliance team wrote to homeopaths in the UK to "remind them of the rules that govern what they can and can't say in their marketing materials".
 The letter told homeopaths to "ensure that they do not make any direct or implied claims that homeopathy can treat medical conditions" and asks them to review their marketing communications "including websites and social media pages" to ensure compliance.
 Homeopathic services offered at Bristol Homeopathic Hospital in the UK ceased in October 2015.

 Member states of the European Union are required to ensure that homeopathic products are registered, although this process does not require any proof of efficacy.
 In Spain, the Association for the protection of patients from pseudo-scientific therapies is lobbying to get rid of the easy registration procedure for homeopathic remedies.
 In Bulgaria, Hungary, Latvia, Romania and Slovenia homeopathy, by law, can only be practiced by medical practitioners.
 However, in Slovenia if doctors practice homeopathy their medical license will be revoked.
 In Germany, to become a homeopathic physician, one must attend a three-year training program, while France, Austria and Denmark mandate licences to diagnose any illness or dispense of any product whose purpose is to treat any illness.
 Homeopaths in the UK are under no legal regulations, meaning anyone can call themselves homeopaths and administer homeopathic remedies.